tajazziahb/animal-likes/README.md

 ## How It’s Made

 **Tech Stack**
-- HTML, CSS, JavaScript (Frontend)
+HTML, CSS, JavaScript (Frontend)
-- Node.js, Express (Server)
+Node.js, Express (Server)
-- MongoDB (Database)
+MongoDB (Database)
+Multer (image upload)
-- EJS (Templating Engine)
+EJS (Templating Engine)

-**How It Works**
-- Fetches a list of animals from the MongoDB `animal` collection
-- Displays animal name, image, and current like count
-- Clicking 👍 or 👎 updates the count in real time
-- Likes and dislikes both adjust the same counter (downvotes subtract, upvotes add)

 ---

-## Lessons Learned

-Refactoring this app from a message board template taught me how to separate front-end display logic from server-side data updates while maintaining instant visual feedback.
-I learned how to:
-- Rework a text-based CRUD flow into an image-based UI
-- Handle real-time data updates using `fetch()` without page reloads
-- Use `findOneAndUpdate()` correctly with `{ returnOriginal: false }` for accurate responses
-- Keep design consistency while removing unnecessary form functionality
+## How It Works
+- Users fill out a short form with an animal name and image file.
+- Upon submission, Multer stores the image and a new record is created in MongoDB.
+- The name is automatically formatted — first letter capitalized, and any following words treated properly (e.g., “mountain lion” → “Mountain Lion”).
+- Each card displays the animal’s name, image, and live vote count.
+- Users can click thumbs up or thumbs down to adjust the counter in real time.
+- Only user-submitted animals can be deleted.
+- The interface includes subtle animations and a paw-print background trail to give the app a more natural, “forest journal” feel.

 ---

 ## Optimizations

-- Removed unused routes and message form logic to simplify performance
-- Minimized database calls — no upserts, only updates to existing documents
+- Replaced static seed data with live MongoDB collection reads
+- Added file upload and delete functionality for better user control
+- Simplified database logic to ensure live update accuracy after voting
-- Lightweight CSS structure for responsiveness and quick render
+- Adjusted styling for better visual hierarchy and responsive design
-- Replaced full-page reloads with direct DOM updates after fetch responses
+- Moved all uploads to `.gitignore` to keep the repo lightweight and clean

+---

+## Lessons Learned
+- Managing file uploads is simpler once routes and file serving paths are clearly structured
+- A small amount of animation can elevate a minimalist layout
+- Handling case formatting in the backend avoids inconsistent database entries
-- Clean data flow between client and server for immediate feedback
+- Clean separation between PUT, POST, and DELETE routes makes debugging easier
+- Always double-check `.gitignore` before committing any generated assets or uploads